harrycresswell/hc/content/page/design-consulting.md

 ### Design/Single

 A redesign of a single page on your website, or the creation of a new one.
-After a brainstorming session, I'll create a design for you (delivered as a Photoshop file) and write a single-page report on extracting maximum juice from your new baby.
+After a brainstorming session, I'll create a design for you (delivered as a Sketch file) and write a single-page report on extracting maximum juice from your new baby.
 If you don't have a web developer to build my design, I can advise on that too.

 ### Design/Build